 We Are Your Trusted Sleep Doctor

-Sleep Apnea Solutions is a dental clinic that aims to improving patients’ health and quality of life through dental sleep medicine.
-Dental sleep medicine is an area of dental practice that focuses on the use of oral appliance therapy to treat sleep-disordered breathing, including snoring and obstructive sleep apnea (OSA).
+Sleep Apnea Solutions aims to improve patients’ health and quality of life through sleep medicine.
+Sleep medicine is an area of practice that focuses on the use of oral appliance therapy to treat sleep-disordered breathing, including snoring and obstructive sleep apnea (OSA).

 We work together with sleep providers such as physicians and Nurse Practitioners to identify the best treatment for each patient.
-We believes that every patient deserves the right to evidence based, customized care.
+We believe that every patient deserves the right to evidence-based, customized care.
 We can work with patients who must follow strict DOT guidelines as well as Medicare patients.
 Sleep Apnea Solutions also offers oral appliances for snoring, without a prescription!
 Cone Beam CT is available as well.

 Here is our solutions to your problem